2011-2012 Photo Contest

 - Robin Conover, editor and photojournalist, The Tennessee Magazine

 Heritage Center exhibit opening and awards presentation, June 21, 2012.

 Top photographers on hand for the June 21 exhibit opening, L to R:

 Tasha Hoadley, Tyler Hall, Mary Rice, Rachel Melton, Jacob Grant Harris (front),

 Robert Melgar (rear), Matthew Farris, Gretchen Dunham, Jennifer Butt

 Amy Costine, a graduate assistant at the Center for Historic Preservation at Middle Tennessee State University, curated the exhibit of twenty-two 16" x 20" framed photos.
 This exhibit is available, with or without customized display easels, to public venues across the state.
-There is no charge to reserve the exhibit, though venues are usually asked to pay transportation costs to the next exhibit site.
-For more information, to reserve the exhibit for up to three months or to make a donation toward exhibit costs, contact Marge Davis at (615) 758-8647 or email@example.com.
+There is no charge to reserve the exhibit, though venues are asked to pay costs to deliver the two photo crates to the next exhibit site.
+For more information or to reserve the exhibit, contact Marge Davis at firstname.lastname@example.org.

 The two images in this special category (included in the photo exhibit) help tell a story that is almost as vital as the story of the war itself: They embody the challenges facing Civil War sites and structures threatened by everything from termites to urban sprawl.

 In all the years of Scenic Tennesseee photo contests, no subject has evoked the intensity of personal narratives as the Tennessee Civil War.
 Entrant after entrant shared more than just photographs: They shared family histories, genealogical data, military documentation, even original poetry.
 So striking was this outpouring that we decided to include a sample of them here.
 Though not part of the traveling exhibit, these images are well worth reviewing as much for their emotional qualities as for their scenic ones.